-It can be a helpless feeling when we see our cat refusing to eat.
+It can be a helpless feeling to see your cat refusing to eat.
 Is something upsetting them?
-Do they not like the food they are eating?
+Do they not like the food they're eating?
 Do they feel unwell?
-Unfortunately, they can’t really tell us—which makes it harder to figure out why your cat isn't eating, and what to do about it!
+Unfortunately, they can’t really tell us—which makes it harder to figure out why your cat isn't eating and what to do about it.

 There are many potential causes for your cat not wanting to eat.
 These can be due to an illness of some kind, a behavioral problem, or an issue with the food itself.

 Regardless of the cause, when your cat has not been eating for 24 hours (or 12 hours for young kittens), they need to be examined by a veterinarian, as inappetence can have very serious consequences for cats.

 While the cause can vary, there are a few commons reasons why your cat won't eat.